-Conference highlights and thanks to the community!¶
+Conference highlights and thanks for attending!¶

 Code of Conduct transparency report¶